The Most Striking Thing About the WikiLeaks CIA Data Dump Is How Little Most People Cared

 Here is another not-so-secret revelation that will one day come out in full: The CIA and NSA are using false rape/pedophilia/sexual harassment/etc. charges to character assassinate people who threaten or cross the U.S. Julian Assange, Dominique Strauss Kahn, and Jacob Appelbaum are three of the most famous cases of this, but there are many others.
 So you might want to be careful about letting strange women into your hotel room if you're revealing U.S. secrets, challenging the supremacy of the U.S. Dollar, o

+I think at this point we know we are bent over and being reamed by the three letter agencies, not to mention the ISPs.

-They don't want you to know (Score:1)
+They don't want you to know (Score:3, Insightful)

 These were things the Obama admin were in charge of.
 The press doesn't want to cover it